Table of Contents

 4. Change Issue

-Do you think found this toman/rial thing slightly confusing but funny?
+Do you think this Toman/Rial thing slightly confusing but funny?
 Wait for this!

 5. Sweets Obsession

-These people take love of sweets and cookies to another level!
+These people take the love of sweets and cookies to another level!
 You know like in Europe you always have banks and pharmacies everywhere.
-They have sweet shops on every corner, preferably too on each actually!
+They have sweet shops on every corner, preferably two on each actually!

 6. Everybody is a PhD!

-Education is super important in Iran.
-Almost everyone is a PhD.
-And even though there are rational reason to explain why, it is still impressive how well educated Iranians are.
+Another famous thing about Iran is education, which is super important in Iran.
+Almost everyone is a PhD and even though there is a rational reason to explain why it is still impressive how well educated Iranians are.

 It is great to see that even though women still experience legal and cultural discrimination at the hands of a patriarchal society, it doesn’t include education!